av3nger/cf-images/README.txt

 == Upgrade Notice ==

 = 1.4.0 =
-Image AI - tag and caption your images
+Image AI - tag and caption your images using AI.
+Page parser module - improved compatibility with themes and plugins.

 = 1.2.0 =
 Big update with lots of improvements and new features.